Desloch

 Desloch is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Bad Kreuznach district in Rhineland-Palatinate, Germany.
 It belongs to the Verbandsgemeinde of Meisenheim, whose seat is in the like-named town.
 Desloch is a farming and winegrowing village.

 Geography

 Location

-Desloch is a linear village (by some definitions, a “thorpe”) lying 3 km northwest of Meisenheim on the Glan at the north edge of the North Palatine Uplands.
+Desloch is a linear village (by some definitions, a “thorpe”) lying 3 km northwest of Meisenheim on the Glan at the north edge of the North Palatine Uplands, Germany.
 The municipal area measures 637 ha, of which 129 ha is wooded.
 Desloch lies on an old Roman road between the Nahe and the Glan.

 Neighbouring municipalities

 Clockwise from the north, Desloch's neighbours are the municipality of Lauschied, the municipality of Abtweiler (at a single point only), the municipality of Raumbach, the town of Meisenheim, the municipality of Breitenheim and the municipality of Jeckenbach.

 Constituent communities

 Also belonging to Desloch is the outlying homestead of Neuwieser Hof.